karlbuscheck/merlin/README.md

 **Log-transform rescue for views**
 - Lifetime views were highly skewed, making raw-target modeling unstable
 - Switching to a `log1p` target gave the model a learnable signal and improved generalization on high-variance episodes
-- After reversing with `expm1`, the model achieved a **~377-view median absolute error** on held-out episodes—turning a noisy baseline into a practical forecasting tool
+- After reversing with `expm1`, the model achieved a **~377-view median absolute error** on held-out episodes — turning a noisy baseline into a practical forecasting tool

 **Robust subscriber modeling**
 - Subscriber change includes negative dips, flat outcomes, and rare spikes